Custom ID sign-in

 {

-var userTokens = // Fetch the user tokens using your method calls
+var userTokens = ; // Fetch the user tokens using method calls to your backend

 }